 If you have a diagnosed medical condition that affects your ability to perform standard college-level work such as papers and examinations, please inform your instructors of this situation as soon as possible.
 While privacy laws do not require you to inform the instructors of the specific nature of the medical condition, it is important that reasonable modifications of the work be made as soon as possible to meet these situations.

-Similarly, if an examination or assignment is scheduled on a religious holiday you observe, or conflicts with a School of Music ensemble engagement or a major professional obligation (such as an international competition), please inform Prof. Burkholder during the first two weeks of class so that reasonable accommodations can be made.
-See the Indiana University Bloomington policy on religious holidays for information and to download an Accommodation Request Form.
+Similarly, if an examination or assignment is scheduled on a religious holiday you observe, or conflicts with a Jacobs School of Music ensemble engagement or a major professional obligation (such as an international competition), please inform Prof. Burkholder during the first two weeks of class so that reasonable accommodations can be made.
+See the Indiana University Bloomington policy on religious observances for information and to download an Accommodation Request Form.

-Last updated: 11 August 2012
+Last updated: 15 August 2018

-Copyright © 1997-2012 by J. Peter Burkholder
+Copyright © 1997-2018 by J. Peter Burkholder